 After initial assessment of the potential of a number of listed barns, unlisted farm buildings and ‘left-over’ vacant sites, we engaged the local planning authority proactively to understand what would be considered acceptable from a planning perspective.
 We also consulted with the local communities around each site to understand what they felt would contribute positively to the area - leading to support from the local Parish Councils for all the proposals to date.

 We have used a range of routes, from permitted development to full listed building consent, to achieve consent so far for ten new homes, including full new-build homes outside a village framework, and a range of studio/workshop units.
-We managed the full process as planners and architects, and are now working on a further tranche of sites for the same client.
+We managed the full process as planners and architects.